Looking for a Forex Broker in Dubai? Introducing DFSA Forex Brokers

 - Commodities futures trading

 - Islamic finance

 - Trust and custody services

 - International commodities derivatives exchange

-Other responsibilities include overseeing and enforcing counter-terrorism financing and anti-money laundering.
-The DFSA also has the authority to undertake investigations of regulated entities, which includes DFSA Forex brokers.
+Other responsibilities include overseeing and enforcing counter-terrorism financing and anti-money-laundering.
+The DFSA also has the authority to undertake investigations into regulated entities, which include DFSA Forex brokers.

-The most obvious way, is of course, the regulation of Forex brokers in Dubai.
-But it also helps in a number of other ways including:
+The most obvious way is, of course, the regulation of Forex brokers in Dubai.
+But it also helps in a number of other ways including the following: